MythTV/packaging/android/Readme.md

 4. Fetch and build all the libraries.

-   The script downloads source to build, but fails on mariadb.
-To avoid this problem create directory workdir/packaging/android/tarballs and dowload mariadb-connector-c-2.1.0-src.tar.gz from https://downloads.mariadb.org/connector-c/2.1.0/ into that directory.
+   The script downloads source to build and builds it.
    In workdir/packaging/android, run

 ```